Music Résumé and Bio

 Don “Orfeo” Rechtman

 Don Orfeo moved to China September, 2007 to pursue his musical career in the country he feels offers the World its best hope for Peace.
-He is currently an instructor of music and of English as a second language (ESL) at Jiangxi Dayu University, a major private college in Nanchang, the capital city of China's Jiangxi Province.
-He is also forming a band that consists of himself on keyboard accompanied by 24 Chinese musicians on traditional Chinese instruments, including 36 Chinese drums.
-The band, called "Peace Renaissance," will perform primarily improvised music that is dedicated to World Peace.
+He taught music and of English as a second language (ESL) at Jiangxi Dayu University, a major private college in Nanchang, the capital city of China's Jiangxi Province.
+He also taught drama and ESL as an instructor of performance arts at the China-UK College (a middle/high school preparatory school for Chinese students) in Shenzhen.
+He taught state-of-the-art performance arts programs for DreamBox Arts, a school he helped establish.
+He currently provides performance arts consulting services for schools, training centers, and organizations.

 As a musical intuitive, he performs music that communicates much the way a psychic would, only with music instead of words.
 This works well in a one-on-one situation, but also works in the concert setting and as an adjunct modality to various therapies, especially massage.
 Similarly, his classical music invokes a spirituality reminiscent of the Romantic music masters.

 Don has been active in music for theater since his involvement with The Southeastern Savoyards in 1981 in Atlanta, Georgia USA.
 In Atlanta, he composed, directed and performed music for Dunwoody Stage Door Players’ production of “Talk to Me Like the Rain,” Horizon Theatre’s production of “Gardenia,” Theater Emory’s productions of Ibsen’s “Brand” and the “Iliad,” the Performance Gallery’s contribution to the Beckett Atlanta Festival, and 7-Stages Theater’s production of Jim Grimsley’s “White People.”
-He continues his musical theater work at Jiangxi Dayu, coaching students and assisting in productions.
+He assisted Shenzhen Musical Theatre Summer Camp in which young students performed fully staged excerpts from the musicals Peter Pan, Annie, and Sound of Music.
+In 2019 he performed in the musical "Cinderella" in the role of Sebastian.

 He has received numerous commissions, completed residences through the Georgia and National Councils of the Arts, performed on stage, written for theater, presented master classes at both the university and high school levels, and teaches privately.
 He taught a course on computers and music at the Naropa Institute in Boulder, and also has more than twelve years experience in technical writing and music typesetting.

 He composed music for the installation services of several Unitarian Universalist ministers; works included a selection of verses from Walt Whitman’s “Song of Myself,” “Spring is Here” (co written with the Church’s Religious Education class), and “Lincoln’s Address at Gettysburg: 1863.”
-His “Spirituality of Music” presentation has been given to Unitarian Universalist churches and other groups in Colorado, Georgia, Alabama, the Carolinas, and Florida, and an updated version is available with translation for Chinese audiences.
+His “Spirituality of Music” presentation has been given to Unitarian Universalist churches and other groups in Colorado, Georgia, Alabama, the Carolinas, and Florida, and more recently presented an updated bilingual version to audiences in China.

 In 2000 he presented a variety of his music in a full-length concert entitled “Orfeo’s Senior Recital: 25 Years Too Late,” and in May 2002 presented a concert of his music in Boulder, Colorado USA.
 This concert included over 60 performers and was the world premiere of the piano-choral version of his 45-minute work “Intimations of Immortality.”